 Due to better digestibility and more bioavailability of naturally-occurring nutrients in the grains, sourdough is a better choice than typical bread.

-This can be made with all-purpose flour, unbleached all-purpose, and also freshly milled whole grain.
+This can be made with all-purpose flour, bread flour, and also freshly milled whole grain.

 If you use whole wheat flour, you may need to use a little less flour.